KrzysztofGrudzien/Webpack-starterkit/README.md

 4. If you want to run webpack write in the console - npm run start

 ## WARNING:
 PLEASE - don't update npm packages.
-All settings will be update and develope for me.
+All settings will be updated and developed by me.